solarbrowser/mobile/README.md

 - **Version 0.x**:
   - Continued improvements and feature enhancements for the Flutter-based browser.
 - **Version 1.0+**:
-  - Transition to the C++ version with Gecko web engine.
+  - Transition to the C++ version with Solarist web engine.

 ---